Jon Gustafsson

-Jon Gustafsson is an Iceland born film director and photographer.
+Jon Gustafsson, sometimes credited as Jon Einarsson Gustafsson, is an Iceland born film director and photographer.
 The Icelandic spelling of his name is Jón Gústafsson.
 Best known for directing the Canadian documentary film Wrath of Gods, starring Gerard Butler, Wendy Ord, Sarah Polley, Paul Stephens and Sturla Gunnarsson.
 He grew up in Iceland where he started his career as a television performer before studying filmmaking at Manchester Polytechnic and directing for film and theatre at CalArts where he was mentored by the legendary Ealing Studios director Alexander Mackendrick.
 Wrath of Gods was his second documentary for CBC Newsworld, the first one was The Importance of Being Icelandic.
 He immigrated to Canada where he directed the low-budget feature film Kanadiana and the music video Brighter Hell for the Canadian rock band The Watchmen.
 In 2011 Jon Gustafsson produced the award winning short film In A Heartbeat, directed by Karolina Lewicka, through his production company Artio Films.
 He co-wrote and co-directed the feature film Shadowtown with Karolina Lewicka.